TownOfCary/salesforceStyleGuide/Apex style guide.md

 ### Special characters
 <a name="whitespace"></a>
 #### Whitespace
-The only permissible whitespace characters in source code are newline and space (0x20).
+The only permissible whitespace characters in source code are newline, tab(0x09) and space (0x20).
 Inside of a string literal, only a space is allowed.
 Line must not end with spaces (`/ +$/` must not match anything in the file).
 Classes should all end with a newline.

 <a name="special-escape-sequences"></a>
 #### Special escape sequences